-Experience a side of Handel that's rarely heard these days: exquisitely refined vocal and instrumental chamber music, including three cantatas from his early years in Italy.
-On The Virtuoso Handel, you'll encounter the type of intimate music making that small, privileged audiences of discerning connoisseurs enjoyed during Handel's sojourn in Rome from 1706 to 1709.
+Experience a rarely heard side of Handel's exquisitely refined vocal and instrumental chamber music, including three cantatas from his early years in Italy.
+On The Virtuoso Handel, you'll encounter the type of intimate music-making that small, privileged audiences of discerning connoisseurs enjoyed during Handel's sojourn in Rome (1706-1709).

 Composer Frank Ferko's majestic new Stabat Mater (The Mother Stood) broadens the embrace of this profound medieval hymn depicting Mary at the Crucifixion.
 Ferko supplements the original Latin text on the theme of premature death with passages from classical Greek drama and modern verse.